kimhc6028/forward-thinking-pytorch/README.md

  	$ python forward_thinking.py --epoch 200 --deep

-As a comparison, learn by back propagation:
+As a comparison, learn by backpropagation:

   	$ python backpropagate.py